bluesky-social/indigo/cmd/palomar/README.md

-# thecloud (working title)
+# palomo

-An elasticsearch frontend and ATP repo crawler meant to provide search services for the bluesky network.
+An elasticsearch/opensearch frontend and ATP repo crawler meant to provide search services for the bluesky network.

 ## Building